 We take down to the „Shoes Memorial on Danube Bank" near the Parliement.
 This composition reminds us that 3,500 people, 800 of them Jews were shot into the Danube during the time of the Arrow Cross terror.
 The sculptor created sixty pairs of period-appropriate shoes out of iron.
 The shoes are attached to the stone embankment, and behind them lies a 40 meter long, 70 cm high stone bench.

 IMPORTANT: the Dohány and Kazinczy synagogues and the Hungarian Jewish Museum are closed on Saturdays and Jewish religiousand Hungarian national holidays.
 If you share your requested visiting date with me, I will check availability for you.

 Information: Men should not enter the synagogue without covering their heads, kippha is provided at ticket entrance.
 Sleeveless tops, short skirts or shorts are not appropriate for entry.

-Discover Budapest with me, a certified personal guide.
+Discover Budapest with me, a certified personal guide and Jewish Cultural Historian.

 We can start at any time convenient for you.

 I can pick you up at your hotel if it is located in the city centre.